 February 2015: Vote for Wetlands to Wetlands Greenway!

 Waltham Forest and Hackney Councils, along with the London Wildlife Trust, would like to create a new quiet walking and cycling route linking soon-to-be-open nature reserves, Woodberry Wetlands, near Manor House, and Walthamstow Wetlands.
 The idea, called the Wetlands to Wetlands Greenway, has been shortlisted by the Mayor of London's Big Green Fund.
-Read the news article for more details.

 August 2014: The Wetlands scheme has successfully secured Round Two Heritage Lottery Funding of £4.4m.
 The project will now progress to delivery phase.
 See Press Release for further details.

 June 2014: The Wetlands scheme secured planning permission at the June 3rd Planning Committee.

 May 2014: Since the successful Round One application to Heritage Lottery Fund, the Council has been working with Thames Water and project partners to develop detailed plans for the Wetlands.
 A Round Two application of over £4.4M has been submitted to support delivery of the scheme.
 The HLF funding decision is expected at the end of July 2014.